 4. Brainstorm Your Options

-We often feel stuck because we don’t see any way out from our current situation – we feel we don’t have any options.
+We often feel stuck because we don’t see any way out from our current situation — we feel we don’t have what it takes to start opening up new doors and further our personal development.

 By brainstorming ideas and possibilities, you expand your mind and open your thinking to finding a new solution.
 When you can see potential options, you won’t feel so trapped anymore.